 FINA High Diving World Cup

-Following the remarkable introduction of High Diving in the FINA World Championships programme and crowning moment of the first-ever World champions in Barcelona (ESP) in 2013, Kazan (RUS) successfully hosted the inaugural edition of the High Diving World Cup on August 8-10, 2014.
+Since the remarkable introduction of High Diving in the FINA World Championships programme and crowning moment of the first-ever World champions in Barcelona (ESP) in 2013, the sport has continued to grow in popularity and attractiveness.

-Two events are on the programme: a men's competition in five rounds (Aug 8 and 10) and a women's competition in two rounds (Aug 9).
+Two events are on the programme: a men's competition in five rounds and a women's competition in two rounds.
 Men perform five dives from a 27m platform while women take off from a 20m platform, exhibiting three dives.

 Kazan 2014, Day 3: Orlando Duque (COL) is already a legend